Message Delivery Modes

 Direct

 Direct messaging is meant for use with high-speed applications that can tolerate occasional message loss.
-Producers can publish messages to a topic, and when these messages are received by the event broker, they are delivered to Consumers with matching topic subscriptions.
+Producers can publish messages to a topic, and when these messages are received by the event broker, they are delivered to consumers with matching topic subscriptions.
 Direct messages are neither spooled on the event broker for consuming clients (in other words, they're not persisted) nor acknowledged when received.

 Learn More: